schmidt-software/HomelabOS/docs/setup/gettingstarted.md

 ## Custom Domains

 Use **`make set SERVICENAME.domain new.domain.com`** to enable a custom domain for a specific service; then run **`make update_one SERVICENAME`**
-Make sure you change `SERVICENAME` with the appropriate service, and change `new.domain.com` to the appropriate domain.
+Make sure you change:
+`SERVICENAME` with the appropriate service, eg. `make set inventario.domain new.domain.com` `new.domain.com` to the appropriate domain, eg . `make set inventario.domain home.mydomain.com`
-NOTE: HomelabOS supports both root and subdomains.
-Eg. `domain.com` and `sub.domain.com`
+NOTE: HomelabOS supports changes to both root and subdomains, eg. `domain.com` and `new.domain.com`

 ## Homelab Commands